Athi-Patra Ruga’s iridescent art on black pioneers + more in Sculpture Garden

 The expedition starts on a Friday with a walk through the Company’s Garden in Cape Town’s city centre.
 After a visit to the Kimberly Hotel, which was the starting point for many prospectors heading East with diamond-studded dreams in the 1800s, it’s a scenic bus ride to Rawsonville for a cupcake and red wine pairing in the private cellars of the boutique Kirabo wine farm.
 From there, it’s all aboard the Shosholoza Meyl for a train ride to the former centre of the British Empire.

-The locomotive tugs its way right back in time to the station in Matjiesfontein, the quaint one-road town that seems to be frozen in its Victorian era glory days, where guests stay overnight at the historic Lord Milner Hotel.
+The locomotive tugs its way right back in time to the station in Matjiesfontein, the quaint one-road town that seems to be frozen in its Victorian era glory days, where guests stay overnight in the Rietfontein Nature Reserve.
 The evening’s activities include a traditional Karoo lamb braai under the limitless starlit skies (including guided stargazing), a brilliant (and super short) night bus tour and honky-tonk music from the old piano in the Laird’s Arms pub.
 It’s festive, to say the very least.